 You’ll find a lot of recipes use springform pan, which you could use.
 However, a larger size pan (say 8-inch or 9-inch round) will create a short and shallow cheesecake.
 It will not produce the same rich and lusciousness, especially if you wish to achieve a melty molten-like texture in the center.

-You can multiply the recipe by 1.5 to accommodate for a 3-inch deep 7-inch round pan, or multiply the recipe by 2 to accommodate for a 3-inch deep 8-inch round pan.
+Multiply the recipe by 1.5 to accommodate for a 3-inch deep 7-inch round pan, or multiply the recipe by 2 to accommodate for a 3-inch deep 8-inch round pan.

 2. Parchment Paper

-You need parchment paper, not wax paper.
+Be sure to use parchment paper, not wax paper.
 Some parchment paper is wide (like one from Costco) but typical parchment paper is not wide enough, so use two sheets to cover the shorter side of parchment paper.

 3. Silicone Spatula